 103. Introduction to Geography.
 Credit 3 hours.
-This course surveys the fundamentals of location and map use.
-Introduces the student to physical and human geography, and describes the major cultural regions of the earth.
+This course surveys the basic concepts of geography.
+Introduces the student to physical and cultural aspects of geography and describes the interaction of humans and their environment.

-205 [101].
-Introduction to Physical Geography.
+205. Introduction to Physical Geography.
 Credit 3 hours.
 Prerequisites: Geography 103 or consent of the Department Head.
-A survey of earth-sun relationships, elements of weather and climate, climatic regions, landforms, vegetation, and soils of the earth.
+An introduction to the principles, processes, and operations of the physical environment.